vccimaging/MegapixelAO/ao/README.md

   - `test_solver_accuracy` tests our wavefront solver.
 Run:
     - The binary `test_solver_accuracy` first;
     - Then `test_wavefront_solver.m` to visualize results in MATLAB.

+    Due to floating point errors, the two solutions are not exactly the same.